Universal algorithm for transforming Hamiltonian eigenvalues: Uncompiled UHET Algorithm

 \subsection{Uncompiled UHET Algorithm}

 We now present the uncompiled UHET Algorithm \ref{alg::umcompi}, which results from concatenating the previous two subroutines and is depicted in Fig.~\ref{fig::uncompiledalgorithm}.
 We first construct ${\tt ctrl}_0(e^{\pm ik\pi (H_0+I)/2})$ from the input dynamics $e^{\pm iH\tau}$ via controlization and then perform the Fourier series simulation to simulate the desired dynamics $e^{-if(H_0)t}$.
-Thus, Algorithm \ref{alg::umcompi} is a direct concatenation of Subroutines \ref{subr::contr} and \ref{subr::fouri}, and we therefore dub it \emph{uncompiled}.
+Thus, Algorithm \ref{alg::umcompi} is a direct concatenation of Subroutines \ref{subr::contr} and \ref{subr::fouri}, and we therefore deem it \textbf{uncompiled}.

 As a consequence of its concatenated structure, two layers of iterations are used in Algorithm \ref{alg::umcompi}: $N^{(C)}_k$ for the controlization part and $N^{(F)}$ for the Fourier series simulation.
 We choose these numbers such that the total error of each subroutine is bounded from above by $\epsilon/2$ (so that overall error is upper bounded by $\epsilon$).
 We begin by fixing the allowed error of the Fourier series simulation to be $\epsilon/2$.
-Then, fixing that for controlization to be $\epsilon /(4 N^{(F)})$, it follows that iterating the outer layer of the procedure (see Fig.~\ref{fig::uncompiled_circuit}) $N^{(F)}$ times implies that the error due to controlization is upper bounded by $[\epsilon/(4N^{(F)})] \cdot 2N^{(F)}=\epsilon/2$.
+Then, fixing that for controlization to be $\epsilon /(4 N^{(F)})$, it follows that iterating the outer layer of the procedure (see Fig.~\ref{fig::uncompiled_circuit}) $N^{(F)}$ times implies that the total error due to controlization is upper bounded by $[\epsilon/(4N^{(F)})] \cdot 2N^{(F)}=\epsilon/2$.

-We now analyze the runtime of Algorithm \ref{alg::umcompi}.
+We now analyze the time complexity of Algorithm \ref{alg::umcompi}.
 We split this cost into two parts.
-First, there is the \emph{pre-processing step}, which refers to the processes that only need to be run once for a given set of inputs.
-In our case, this corresponds to the time required to compute the Fourier coefficients $\tilde{c}_k$ and cutoff number $K$ until Eq.~(\ref{stop2}) is satisfied, plus the time for computing $N^{(F)}$.
-We define the sum of these two times as $T_{\ref{alg::umcompi}}$.
-The \emph{main process} takes $N^{(F)}\times$ (average runtime of each iteration), the latter of which in turn depends upon $N^{(C)}_k$.
+First, there is the \emph{pre-processing step}, i.e., the processes that only need to be run once for a given set of inputs.
+This corresponds to the time complexity for computing the Fourier coefficients $\tilde{c}_k$ and cutoff number $K$ until Eq.~(\ref{stop2}) is satisfied, plus the time complexity for computing $N^{(F)}$.
+We define the sum of these two time complexities as $T_{3}$.
+The \emph{main process} takes $N^{(F)}\times$ (average time complexity of each iteration), the latter of which in turn depends upon $N^{(C)}_k$.